-Don’t let the thousands of gallons of rainwater that collect on your roof go to waste.
-With a rain barrel (or two) attached to your gutter system, you can capture the liquid and channel it to your veggie and herb patch, use it to water your pretty flower containers or even soak down your decorative shrubs.
-You won’t have to tie up your outdoor spout with clunky sprinkler contraptions.
-Plus, you’ll never have to wrangle a muddy hose in your work clothes or accidentally soak yourself with the sprayer again.
+Don’t let the thousands of gallons of rainwater that collect on your roof or outdoor structures go to waste.
+With a rain barrel (or two) attached to your gutter system, you can capture this natural resource to utilize when watering your flowers, shrubs, or your veggie and herb patch.
+You won’t have to tie up your outdoor spout with clunky sprinkler contraptions, wrangle a muddy hose in your work clothes or accidentally soak yourself with the sprayer again.

-You can purchase a rain barrel at your local gardening center, but check with your water utility company first.
-Many municipalities offer them at a discount through an annual distribution program.
-You can also order a rain barrel online.
+You can purchase a rain barrel at your local gardening center, but it is important to check with your water utility company first.
+Many municipalities offer them at a discounted rate through an annual distribution program.
+Otherwise, rain barrels are available for purchase online.

-Once you’ve determined the height of your rain barrel, cut your downspout (above the barrel) using a hacksaw.
+Once you’ve determined the location for your rain barrel, detach the elbow at the bottom of your downspout and cut your downspout (above the barrel) using a hacksaw.
 You will re-attach the elbow after cutting, so make sure you leave enough room above the rain barrel for it.
 To attach the elbow, crimp the edges of the downspout slightly and slide the elbow over it.
 The goal is for the bottom of the elbow to hang about two inches above the rain barrel.
-Save all of your gutter hardware for winterizing.
+If in a cooler climate, consider saving all your gutter hardware for winterizing.

 You can also use your rain barrel to fill your watering jug.
 Most rain barrels come with a short hose (four feet or less) to attach to the ball valve.
 Just use that to fill your watering canister.
 If you’re using a soaker system, add a splitter with your soaker system on one side and the short hose on the other for filling the jug.
 It’s as easy as flipping a switch.